UCL-ARC/python-tooling/docs/pages/docs.md

 <summary>More details about Sphinx</summary>

-We marginally recommend [MkDocs] over [Sphinx] due to it's ease of use, preference for markdown, and slightly better support of our preferred docstring style.
+We marginally recommend [MkDocs] over [Sphinx] due to it's ease of use, preference for Markdown, and slightly better support of our preferred docstring style.

-However the [Sphinx] tool has long been the de-facto standard, it is widely used, customisable, and well tested.
-If you need a [Sphinx extension](#sphinx-extensions) that does not have an equivalent [MkDocs plugin](https://github.com/mkdocs/catalog), or if you are part of a community that heavily uses [Sphinx] then, as with all tools, we recommend you use that instead.
+However the [Sphinx] tool has long been the de-facto standard in the scientific Python ecosystem.
+It is widely used, customisable, and well tested.
+If you need a [Sphinx extension](#sphinx-extensions) that does not have an equivalent [MkDocs plugin](https://github.com/mkdocs/catalog), or if you are part of a community that heavily uses [Sphinx] then we recommend you use that instead.

 ### See also